 The EMODnet Chemical Buffer database (North Sea regional data pool) was initially created from ICES database (DOME).
+The input to the initial buffer is all the selected EMODnet parameters except the nutrients phosphate and nitrate.
+The partners in the Greater North Sea have now submitted their data on the nutrients phosphate and nitrate to the regional data pool (as ODV files).
+The initial buffer dataset creation has been scripted, and can therefore be recreated at any given time.
+The individual datasets (belonging to each NODC) and the data in the buffer are the same, as no additional processing has been done.
 The buffer aggregates all the data from the regional partners.
 All the data will be used to produce the products, even restricted data.
 However these will be treated as restricted in case of user requests.
 All metadata will be included in SeaDataNet infrastructure (CDI User Interface).